nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

         });
     }

-The parameters passed in are used to locate a board where the ``game_id`` and ``current_player`` match which will only happen when the caller attempting to update the board is the current player allowed to make a move.
-If this is not a case the number of documents that are updated will be 0 and the method returns an error explaining that it's not that users current turn.
-If it is the callers turn it updates the ``board`` field of the document with the new document state and sets the ``current_player`` to the session id of the other player allowing the other player to perform his move.
+The parameters passed passed into ``Game.update_board`` are used to locate a board where the ``game_id`` and ``current_player`` match.
+This will only happen when the caller attempting to update the board is the current player allowed to make a move.
+If it's not the current player the number of documents that were updated will be 0 and the method returns an error explaining that it's not that users turn to place a marker on the board.

+If it is the callers turn to place a marker the function updates the ``board`` field of the document with the new document state and sets the ``current_player`` to the session id of the other player allowing the other player to play his turn next.

-Finally let's look at the ``Game.finalize_board`` where we set the final state of a game after it's over.
+Finally let's look at the ``Game.finalize_board`` where we set the final state of a game after the game is done.

 .. code-block:: javascript
     :linenos: